 In the Ionian and Sazani zones, these deposits (Upper Triassic) are represented by dolomites and dolomitic limestones of neritic facies.
 In the Ionian zone, the evaporitic formation was formed under the dolomites.
-At the beginning of the Lower Jurassic (Lias), in the Ionian zone differentiations are noticed at the bottom of the basin which are associated with the formation of two different carbonatic facies: 1- Pelagic facies "Delvina" represented by crystalline limestone with cherty lenses and 2- Neritic "Cika" facies represented alaal bv limestones and dolomites.
+At the beginning of the Lower Jurassic (Lias), in the Ionian zone differentiations are noticed at the bottom of the basin which are associated with the formation of two different carbonatic facies: 1- Pelagic facies "Delvina" represented by crystalline limestone with cherty lenses and 2- Neritic facies "Cika" represented by algal limestones and dolomites.